Dave Simon and Fred Garcia, are actively practising 10th Planet Jiu-Jitsu so it was time to write this article: 10th Planet Belt System Explained.

 10th Planet Jiu-Jitsu, a unique and exciting grappling system that has taken the martial arts world by storm!
-Two of Ringside Report MMA’s cohosts, Dave Simon with the Blue Belt and Purple Belt holder Fred Garcia, are practitioners and mention it often, so we thought it time to tackle this article, 10th Planet Belt System Explained.
+Two of Ringside Report MMA’s cohosts, Dave Simon with the Blue Belt and Purple Belt holder Fred Garcia, are practitioners and mention it often, so we thought it was time to tackle this article, 10th Planet Belt System Explained.

 Key Takeaways: 10th Planet Belt System Explained